Functional Percolation: Criticality of Form and Function: Discussion and Conclusion

 Our focus here has been on the physical precursors of information processing, framing them in terms of the most basic and universal physical processes.
-While these may and seem to underpin eventual Turing complete computation, or statistical models of learning, meriting further exploration in those contexts, we do not yet make those claims here.
+While these may seem to underpin eventual Turing complete computation, or statistical models of learning, meriting further exploration in those contexts, we do not yet make those claims here.
 Rather, we begin from first principles of universal characteristics in physical systems to understand what emerges.
 We observe that cascades in random networks provide a generic information processing substrate, representing dynamics in thresholded, information propagating systems, underlying and independent of specifics found in biological, artificial, or social systems.

 From our results [Figure \ref{fig:functional_percolation}], we observe an agreement between functional and information-theoretic criticality.
-Transfer entropy can be provides a complementary indicator of directed dynamical influence \cite{schreiber2000measuring}.
+Transfer entropy can provide a complementary indicator of directed dynamical influence \cite{schreiber2000measuring}.
 This gives support to criticality of information processing beyond Boolean functionality.
-This offers a structural-functional mechanism underlying the neural \textit{criticality hypothesis}, that optimal information processing happens near criticality, giving us guidance of this behavior from first principles \cite{BeggsPlenz2003,Shew2009DynamicRange,Kinouchi2006DynamicRange}.
+It also offers a structural-functional mechanism underlying the neural \textit{criticality hypothesis}, that optimal information processing happens near criticality, giving us guidance of this behavior from first principles \cite{BeggsPlenz2003,Shew2009DynamicRange,KinouchiCopelli2006}.
 In the context of the scale mismatch between configuration space and function space discussed above, functional percolation thus appears as a natural way to reconcile limited structural resources with rich information-processing capabilities.

 Here we have observed how structural constraints can shape information states.
 Also, our results for functional diversity [Figure \ref{fig:functional_percolation}] suggest that, near criticality, the system can access a wide range of functions without needing extensive physical rewiring or many distinct configurations.
 Thus, remaining near criticality minimizes the structural 'work' needed to explore information-processing states, because function-space exploration is maximized per unit structural change, and fewer physical modifications are needed to reach many computational states.
 Due to the universal nature of the scale mismatch outlined above, this suggests that networks must use every possible tool at their disposal to efficiently explore the function space.